olliepalmer/scripted-design-course/pages/resources.md

 - Van Niestat (director)
 - Tom Sachs Studio work (*Ten Bullets*/films about constraint)
 - Jaques Le Coq, *Seven Levels of Tension* (as creative constraint/mood to convey)
+- Tim Clare's [Couch to 80k Bootcamp](https://soundcloud.com/timclare/sets/couch-to-80k-writing-boot-camp) - a great set of exercises to start creative writing, also useful for artists and designers.
+They only take 20 minutes per day!